-The death penalty in California is controversial…and it’s easy to see why.
+The death penalty under the California criminal justice system is controversial…and it’s easy to see why.
 The majority of countries in the world do not use the death penalty.1Juries and judges often get things wrong, even in cases where capital punishment is on the line.
 Since 1973, over 130 people in the United States who were sentenced to death have been able to prove that they were actually innocent.2 We’ll never know how many more innocent people were executed before they could prove their innocence.

-In spite of this, California continues to sentence people to the death penalty, usually for the crime of special circumstances murder.3 In August of 2012, there were 729 people on death row in California.4
+In spite of this, California continues to sentence people to the death penalty, usually for the crime of special circumstances murder.3 In March of 2019, there were 737 death row inmates in California.
+The last execution was 20064

 We are a law firm of former prosecutors and former cops with experience investigating, prosecuting and defending death penalty cases.
-In this article, our experienced California criminal defense attorneys5 explain capital punishment in California by addressing the following:
+In this article, our experienced California criminal defense attorneys explain capital punishment in California by addressing the following:5

 If you would like more information after reading this article, we invite you to contact us at Shouse Law Group.

 Capital punishment has existed in California pretty much as long as California has been a state.6 At first, the California death penalty was carried out by hanging; but in 1937 the state switched to lethal gas as its method of execution.7 That same year, the state began performing all executions at San Quentin State Prison in Marin County.8

 The death penalty was almost abolished in California in the 1970s.
 The California Supreme Court declared that capital punishment was cruel and unusual punishment – and therefore violated the state constitution – in 1972.9 A year later, the United States Supreme Court said the same thing about the death penalty as it was being carried out in most U.S. states at that time.10